-Marika Jalovaara, is a Professor of Sociology, specialized in Demography, at the University of Turku.
-Her main research interests include links among family dynamics (cohabitation, marriage, childbearing), social inequalities, and the welfare state.
+Marika Jalovaara is a Professor of Sociology specialized in demography at the University of Turku.
+Her main research interests include links among family dynamics (cohabitation, marriage, childbearing/fertility), social inequalities, and the welfare state.

 Current projects

-Principal Investigator (PI) and Director of the Consortium, ‘Family Formation in Flux – Causes, Consequences and Possible Futures (FLUX)‘, funded by the Strategic Research Council (SRC / STN), established within the Academy of Finland.
+The Principal Investigator (PI) and Director of the Consortium, ‘Family Formation in Flux – Causes, Consequences and Possible Futures (FLUX)‘ funded by the Strategic Research Council (SRC / STN), established within the Academy of Finland.
 (Launch October 2021.)

-Co-PI and Research Area Director (area: Demography and Life Course) in INVEST Research Flagship ‘Inequalities, Interventions, and the New Welfare State’.
+A (co) PI and Research Area Director (area: Demographic Changes and Family Dynamics) in INVEST Research Flagship ‘Inequalities, Interventions, and the New Welfare State.’

-In 2014–2023, she served as the President of the Finnish Demographic Society, and she continues to serve as a board member.
+She was President of the Finnish Demographic Society from 2014 to 2023, and she continues to serve as a board member.

 Marika Jalovaara has published extensively in leading journals, including European Sociological Review, Demography, Population Studies, Population Research and Policy Review, Journal of Marriage & Family, Acta Sociologica, European Journal of Population, Social Policy, Demographic Research, European Journal of Public Health.